 The Verdict

-Rating: 4.0/5 — Better Stack’s official MCP server fills the biggest gap.
-Three hosted official endpoints plus a mature community leader for Uptime Kuma gives solid coverage for the most common monitoring platforms.
-Loses a point because Pingdom, StatusCake, and Site24x7 still have zero MCP presence.
+Rating: 4.0/5 — Three hosted official endpoints, a mature community leader for Uptime Kuma, and new AI-native standalone platforms give solid coverage.
+Loses a point because Pingdom, StatusCake, and Site24x7 still have zero MCP presence, and the new standalone platforms are too early to count.

 Category: Observability & Monitoring